BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2022-06-04-Ferrous-Core-Pt1.md

 ---
 layout: post
-title: I Built a Community | Ferrous Core Pt.1
+title: I Built a Community | Lessons Learned at Ferrous Core, Part 1
 tags: [Gaming, Ferrous Core]
 caption: In 2017 I started a gaming community for Destiny 2.
 It was a learning experience, this is the context in which it came to be.
 description: >